 Offering both of these types of ice sheet data in a central location will foster the appropriate use of datasets to validate models, enable the use of valid but esoteric datasets in modeling, and ensure the participation of modelers in the data collection process.

-With the GHub gateway, we hope to smooth the way for appropriate and collaborative use and easy access to these informative datasets for forecasting ice sheet melting.
+With the GHub gateway, we hope to smooth the way for collaborative use of and easy access to these informative datasets for forecasting ice sheet melting.
 Ghub will host relative sea level data from the Greenland periphery; ice margin mapping and dating from the literature; and Greenland Global Positioning System Network (GNET) paleo data.
 Efforts are now underway to extract basin information from existing models.

 Contemporary ice sheet data consists of satellite observations that capture measures such as ice sheet surface height or thickness; ice flow speed; and geothermal flux.
 Ice sheet elevation change data provide sensitive indicators of ice sheet dynamics.
 This can assist in validating models, but time-series datasets of these elevation changes are needed.